Implementing

 goa gen concerts/design

-This command analyzes your design file (design/concerts.go) and produces a gen/ folder containing:
+This command analyzes your design file (design/design.go) and produces a gen/ folder containing:

 • Transport-agnostic endpoints (in gen/concerts/)